lepetitmoulin/Chess/README.md

 # Chess
 This program implements a very simple chess game, designed as a base to develop further tools for chess study.
-I have made every effort to optimize the visual representation of the board as moves are made, and while the representations of the pieces and the empty squares remains stubbornly suboptimal, it does (or will) provide the necessary functionality required to play through a game.
+I have made every effort to optimize the visual representation of the board as moves are made, and while the representations of the pieces and the empty squares remain stubbornly suboptimal, the interface does (or will) provide the necessary functionality required to play through a game.

 For the time being, the program asks for user inputs that are constrained in a variety of ways.
 The program insists on algebraic